C. J. Mosley (linebacker)

-Clint Mosley Jr. (born June 19, 1992) is an American football linebacker for the New York Jets of the National Football League (NFL).
-He played college football at Alabama, and was drafted by the Baltimore Ravens in the first round of the 2014 NFL Draft.
+Clint Mosley Jr. (born June 19, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, and was selected by the Baltimore Ravens in the first round of the 2014 NFL draft.
+Mosley made four Pro Bowls as a member of the Ravens, and made another as a member of the Jets.

-High school career
+Early life

 A native of Theodore, Alabama, Mosley attended Theodore High School, where he played football, basketball, and ran track.
-As a sophomore, he was credited with 112 tackles, four sacks, and one interception, as the Bobcats finished with a 6–5 record, losing to Auburn in the opening round of the Class 6A playoffs.
+As a sophomore, he was credited with 112 tackles, four sacks, and one interception, as the Bobcats finished with a 6–5 record, losing to the Auburn High School Tigers in the opening round of the Class 6A playoffs.
 In his junior season, Mosley set a school record with 176 tackles, (115 solo), while also recording 17 tackles for loss, seven sacks, causing four fumbles, recovering two more, and intercepting two passes, earning an ASWA 6A All-State selection.

 Improving his own school record, Mosley registered 186 tackles as a senior in 2009, also adding seven sacks, five fumble recoveries, and four interceptions.
 Theodore finished with a 9–2 season record, yet was upset by future Alabama teammate T. J. Yeldon's Daphne team in the first round of the playoffs.
 Still, Mosley earned his second consecutive ASWA 6A All-State honors, as well as Class 6A Lineman of the Year.
 He finished his career at Theodore as the school's all-time leading tackler, with over 500 stops in his career.

 In addition, Mosley was on the school's track & field team.
 He ran the 110m hurdles in 16.15 seconds and the 200m dash in 24.33 seconds.
 In the jumping events, he got personal-best leaps of 1.80 meters in the high jump, 6.58 meters in the long jump and 12.6 meters in the triple jump.
 He was also a member of the 4 × 100 m relay (43.44 s) squad.

 Regarded as a four-star recruit by the Rivals.com recruiting network, Mosley was listed as the sixth-ranked outside linebacker prospect in a class highlighted by five-star linebackers Jordan Hicks and Christian Jones.
 He was also the second-ranked player from Alabama, behind fellow Crimson Tide recruit Dee Milliner.
 Mosley played in the 2010 U.S. Army All-American Bowl, where he committed to Alabama during the game.
 He chose the Crimson Tide over Auburn, but also had offers from Florida State, Oklahoma, and Tennessee, among others.

 College career

-Freshman year (2010)

 Mosley was a consensus Freshman All-American in 2010 for the Crimson Tide, selected by the FWAA, Rivals.com, and College Football News after playing in all 13 games as a true freshman.